alphagov/govuk-frontend/docs/releasing/publishing.md

 npm logout
 ```

-18. Once you've updated the GOV.UK Design System, Prototype Kit, and Frontend Docs, post a short summary of the release in the cross-government and GDS #govuk-design-system Slack channels.
-For example:
+## Steps you must complete after you release a new version of GOV.UK Frontend

-    🚀 We’ve just released GOV.‌UK Frontend v3.7.0.
-It's now easier and faster to use our Sass.
-We've also made improvements to back links, breadcrumbs, lists and the header.
-Thanks to @<SLACK-NAME> and @<SLACK-NAME> for helping with this release. [https://github.com/alphagov/govuk-frontend/releases/tag/v3.7.0](https://github.com/alphagov/govuk-frontend/releases/tag/v3.7.0)
+1. Update the GOV.UK Design System, Prototype Kit, and Frontend Docs (as in step 1 of [Steps you must complete before you release a new version of GOV.UK Frontend](#steps-you-must-complete-before-you-release-a-new-version-of-govuk-frontend)).

-19. Move cards on the [Sprint board](https://github.com/orgs/alphagov/projects/4) from "Ready to Release" column to "Done".
+2. Move cards on the [Sprint board](https://github.com/orgs/alphagov/projects/4) from the **Ready to Release** column to **Done**.
 Close any associated milestones.